My husband and I always had the dream of owning our own home.

 You Have the Money

 Selling and buying a home isn’t just packing up and moving.
 There’s a lot of money involved, in addition to the purchasing and selling part.
-You have to take into consideration moving costs, financing costs, closing costs, realtor fees, taxes… it costs money to move, and it’s not just about paying the movers!
+You can List Your House In The MLS and when you’re finally ready to move, you must take in to consideration moving costs, financing costs, closing costs, realtor fees, taxes… it costs money to move, and it’s not just about paying the movers!

 Consider if you have the extra finances necessary to make the move, and whether you’re willing to deduct from the profit of the sale in order to make it happen.